mssantos/covid19-atw/README.md

-# COVID-19 stats around the world
+# COVID-19's outbreak worldwide

 See it [live](https://covid19-atw.herokuapp.com/)!.

 ---

-For testing the new Phoenix LiveView feature from Phoenix 1.5, I've created a project with the COVID-19 spread around the world.
+For testing the new Phoenix LiveView feature,

-It works as follows:

-- GenServer fetching new COVID-19 data every 10 minutes;
-- Broadcast event for WorldwideLive component;
-- Update the content of the table with the new data.
+I've created a project that shows data from the COVID-19's outbreak.

-This project uses the public APIs from https://apify.com/ for fetching the stats.
+This project uses the public APIs available on https://apify.com/ for gathering data.

 ## Prerequisites
 ```